 About the ingredients for this recipe.
 See the recipe card below for exact amounts.

-- Sausages – I usually use a regular sausage or Italian sausages for this curry recipe.
-I slice them carefully into diagonal rounds before frying them.
+- Sausages – I usually use regular pork sausages or Italian sausages for this curry recipe.
+Use the type of sausages you prefer.

-- Onion + garlic – an onion, cut into large petals and a couple of garlic cloves start of the layers of flavor for the curry sauce.
+- Onion + garlic – an onion, cut into large petals, and a couple of garlic cloves start off the layers of flavor for the curry sauce.

 - Carrots – this is the vegetable I like with sausage and in a curry sauce because they hold up well in cooking.
-I slice them on a diagonal just for looks and keep the slices a bit on the thicker side to ensure the carrots don't over soften during cooking.
-I add peas in the last few minutes of cooking for a sweet and earthy pop of flavor.
+I slice them on a diagonal just for looks and keep the slices a bit on the thicker side to ensure the carrots don't over-soften during cooking.
+Add peas in the last few minutes of cooking for a sweet and earthy pop of flavor.

-- Butter, curry powder, all-purpose flour – These ingredients make a basic roux for us.
-Melting the butter and then frying the curry powder and flour in it helps bring out the flavor in the curry powder and starts the cooking of the flour.
+- Butter, curry powder, all-purpose flour – These ingredients make a basic curry roux.
+Melting the butter and then frying a tablespoon of curry powder with the flour helps bring out the flavor in the curry powder and starts the cooking of the flour.

-- Soy sauce + chicken stock – I like adding soy sauce in with this style of curry and the chicken stock is our cooking liquid and flavor.
+- Soy sauce + chicken stock – I like adding soy sauce to this style of curry for more depth of flavor and the chicken stock is our cooking liquid and flavor.

-- Cream – I just use a 10% coffee cream but I'm sure coconut milk would be a good replacement.
+- Cream – I just use a 10% coffee cream.

 Instructions